Kitchen Grease Fire Cleanup: Everything You Need to Know

 The Most Effective Way to Get Rid of Smoke Smell

-If you can’t seem to be able to get rid of burn smoke smell in the house, that means there’s still smoke odor particles that are still present.
+If you can’t seem to be able to get rid of burnt smoke smell in the house, that means there’s still smoke odor particles that are still present.

-The most effective way to get rid of the smoke smell is to hire a professional smoke damage cleanup.
+At the end of the day, the most effective way to get rid of the smoke smell is to hire a professional smoke damage cleanup team (thankfully, insurance will often cover the cost).

 To remove the smoke smell from your home, we use industrial-grade sealants and a machine called a Hydroxyl Generator.